arthurschreiber/arthurschreiber.github.com/_posts/2010-02-02-javascript-game-development-the-game-loop.markdown

 layout: post
 title: Javascript Game Development - The Game Loop
 categories: [javascript]
+description: Different techniques to create a game loop in JavaScript.
 ---

 One of the most important parts of a game engine is the so called "game loop".
 It